la2050/archive/_organizations/the-edible-apartment.md

   year_submitted:
     - '2016'
     - '2015'
-  org_summary:
-    - >-
-      We convert apartment building lawns into organic urban farms; creating community, a sustainable food source and beautifying the neighborhood.
-    - >-
-      Create an edible oasis for apartment building residents to foster healthy, organic eating; build community; increase property values for building owners and provide a sense of place and peace for the surrounding community.
 title: The Edible Apartment
-uri: /organizations/the-edible-apartment/
 extrapolated_project_ids:
   - '6102240'
   - '5102301'
 project_titles_from_extrapolated_project_ids:
   - Planting Gardens of Urban Delight!
   - The Edible Apartment
-project_titles:
-  - Planting Gardens of Urban Delight!
-  - The Edible Apartment
-project_titles_from_project_ids:
-  - Planting Gardens of Urban Delight!
 original_project_titles:
   - Planting Gardens of Urban Delight!
   - The Edible Apartment
 original_project_ids:
   - '5102301'
   - '6102240'
-project_titles_flagged: 1

 ---